-The Office of Global Studies (OGS) serves as a primary resource to help develop academically rich, culturally grounded, and distinctively Vincentian study abroad programs.
-This portion of our website has been created to assist and support St. John's faculty in developing their own faculty-led programs abroad.
-Though program types vary, faculty-led offerings typically take place during traditional breaks in the academic calendar—during January intersession and the summer.
-That said, many options are possible, including “embedded” programs that use semester-length classes based in NYC as an intellectual springboard for one- to two-week experiential education experiences abroad.
+The Office of Global Studies (OGS) serves as your primary resource for the development of academically rich, culturally grounded, and distinctively Vincentian study abroad programs.
+We are delighted to assist and support St. John's faculty in developing their own faculty-directed programs abroad.
+Though program types may vary, faculty-directed offerings typically follow one of two models: either as a "stand-alone" program, where travel occurs during traditional breaks in the academic calendar - during January intersession and the summer sessions - or as an “embedded” travel program, wherein a semester-long course based in NYC serves as the intellectual springboard for a one- to two-week experiential education experience abroad.

-As a St. John’s faculty member, we invite you to consider our campuses in Rome, Paris—and our location in Seville—as your academic and cultural “home bases” abroad.
-Our local staff can help you develop programs from the ground up, helping you imagine further possibilities using local connections.
-We also gladly accept proposals for programs to other destinations throughout the world.
+As a St. John’s faculty member, we invite you to consider our campuses in Rome and Paris as your academic and cultural “home bases” abroad.
+Our European administrators, faculty and staff can help you develop programs from the ground up, helping you imagine further possibilities using local connections.
+We also gladly accept proposals for faculty-directed programs to destinations throughout the world.

 So what’s next?

 - Please read the faculty handbook as a starting point.
 You’ll find lots of detailed information on proposal timing, responsibilities, and the joys of leading a program.
 In addition, we’d encourage you to read Prof. Meghan Clark’s piece in America Magazine, “Solid Foundations,” that discusses the theoretical and practical links between Catholic social teaching and well-designed experiential education programs abroad.

-- Please use the short-term proposal form to submit your ideas.
+- Please use the short-term program proposal form and supporting documents to submit your ideas for new and returning faculty-directed programs.
 The deadline for winter programs—and spring “embedded” programs—is March 15, while the deadline for summer programs—and fall “embedded” programs—is August 15.

 - Contact us with any questions.
 Especially if your proposed program would be your first, you may have lots of questions and concerns—and we’re happy to help!

-Most important, thank you for reviewing this information—and for considering a faculty-led program.
-They offer one of the highest-impact ways to engage students and to strongly influence both their intellectual and personal development.
+Most important, thank you for reviewing this information—and for considering a faculty-directed program.
+They offer one of the highest-impact ways to engage undergraduate and graduate students alike and to strongly influence both their intellectual and personal development.